- Date : 03/06/2020

 In India, when thinking about investment, the first and foremost challenge that all investors face is an overabundance of options.
 From bonds to fixed deposits, gold to stocks, money market securities and a combination of all these, each has its set of benefits and challenges.
 Furthermore, investors need to consider the time horizon of their investments, risk appetite and returns based on the goals they want to achieve.

-This article discusses why investors should consider mutual funds as a primary investment option to achieve their investment goals.
+This article discusses why we should invest in mutual funds as a primary investment option to achieve our investment goals.

-Mutual funds are professionally-managed investment schemes or funds and are run by an asset management company.
+In simple terms to explain mutual funds for dummies - Mutual funds are professionally managed investment schemes or funds and are run by an asset management company.
 These funds enable investors to invest in a diversified assortment of securities that are managed by proficient and experienced fund managers.